Missing Saugerties teen may have fled to NYC - NewsBreak

 Missing Saugerties teen may have fled to NYC

 Makenna M. Walsh was last seen wearing a black sweatshirt, grey joggers, pink crocs, and carrying a black Nike drawstring backpack.
-A picture of Makenna with her height, weight, and other attributes is pictured below.Police: Catskill duo arrested with crack cocaine
+A picture of Makenna with her height, weight, and other attributes is shown below.The Missing: Search for middle child in Bronx family of 13 kids

 Anyone who has information regarding the location of Makenna or information on her whereabouts should contact the Saugerties Police Department at (845) 246-9800 .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.